TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Get-B1BootstrapConfig.md

 ```

 ### -GetConfig
-Specify the -GetConfig parameter to return only the BloxOne Hosts current config
+Specify the -GetConfig parameter to return only the NIOS-X Hosts current config

 ```yaml
 Type: SwitchParameter